amiecorso/eip7702-proxy-sandbox/README.md

 ## Performing EIP-7702 upgrades

 This repository contains scripts that can be used to perform an EIP-7702 upgrade to a `EIP7702Proxy` with a `CoinbaseSmartWallet` implementation and initialize the smart account.
-The (Odyssey testnet)[https://hub.conduit.xyz/odyssey] by (Ithaca)[https://www.ithaca.xyz] has EIP-7702 enabled.
+The [Odyssey testnet](https://hub.conduit.xyz/odyssey) by [Ithaca](https://www.ithaca.xyz) has EIP-7702 enabled.
 If testing locally, you can use the Anvil testnet with Odyssey enabled.

+The upgrade process happens in two steps:

-   - `UpgradeEOA.s.sol`: Handles implementation and proxy template deployments and the EIP-7702 upgrade
+1. **UpgradeEOA.s.sol**: Deploys the implementation and proxy template, then performs the EIP-7702 upgrade
+   - Outputs the proxy template address which is needed for the initialization step
+   - For Odyssey: Save this address to use in the next step

-   - `Initialize.s.sol`: Initializes the smart account and tests for successful initialization
+2. **Initialize.s.sol**: Initializes the smart account with a new owner and tests the upgrade
+   - For Odyssey: Requires the proxy template address from step 1

 > ℹ️ See the scripts themselves for additional comments and documentation.